jlmelville/passaas/README.md

 * Some basic linting configuration files that can also be used with the 'Problems' pane in [Visual Studio Code](code.visualstudio.com).

+Some details on which files are used for these tools is in `automation.md`.

 ## Prerequisites

 Python 3.6 or higher.